Thegodofsheep/Hel_n_Char_Journal_Club/README.md

 Tiltle: De novo designed protein inhibitors of amyloid aggregation and seeding
 Journal: Proceedings of the National Academy of Sciences
 DOI: https://doi.org/10.1073/pnas.2206240119

+Friendly links for more paper:
+https://github.com/yangkky/Machine-learning-for-proteins (about machine learning for proteins) --- By Kevin Kaichuang Yang